Please follow government guidance or guidance specific to your local area, as it changes often.

 My employer is not following social distancing at work.
 What can I do?

-As of 19 July 2021, legal restrictions have been lifted and the government is no longer requiring businesses to ensure social distancing.
-This means that employers do not need to implement social distancing in their business, workplace or venue, and customers and workers do not need to keep apart from people they don’t live with.
+As of 19 July 2021, the government no longer requires businesses to ensure social distancing in the workplace.
+This means that employers do not need to implement social distancing in their business, workplace or venue, and customers and workers do not need to keep apart.

-However, employers and others must continue to follow health and safety requirements, conducting a risk assessment, and taking reasonable steps to manage risks in their workplace or setting, as set out in this guidance.
-This may include social distancing, or it may not, depending on your employer’s COVID Risk Assessment.
+However, employers and others must continue to follow health and safety requirements, and take reasonable steps to reduce the spread of respiratory infections, including COVID, as set out in the updated guidance.
+This may or may not include social distancing, depending on your employer’s risk assessment.

-I think my workplace is unsafe because of coronavirus.
+I think my workplace is unsafe due to COVID.
 What can I do?

-If you think that your workplace is unsafe because your employer is not following the guidance, you may refuse to go to work if you reasonably believe that the threat to your health is serious and imminent.
-The danger can also include danger caused by the behaviour of work colleagues.
-Your employer cannot treat you unfavourably or dismiss you for doing so.
+If you think that your workplace is unsafe because your employer is not following health and safety law and government guidance on reducing the spread of respiratory infections, you may be able to refuse to go to work if you reasonably believe that the threat to your health is serious and imminent.
+The danger can include danger caused by the behaviour of work colleagues.

 This protection from being treated unfavourably or being dismissed comes from sections 44 and 100 of the Employment Rights Act 1996.
 It applies to employees, and potentially workers (the Act only refers to ’employees’, but EU case law suggests workers could also protected by this right).
 It applies regardless of how long you have been working for your employer.

 If your employer is not complying with their health and safety obligations, they could be in breach of your employment contract (specifically, the mutual duty of trust and confidence).
-You could use this argument to try to negotiate a period of paid leave until your employer has complied with the government’s guidance on working safely during coronavirus.
+You could use this argument to try to negotiate a period of paid leave until your employer has complied with the government guidance.

-I have to get public transport to work, but I am scared of catching coronavirus on my commute.
+I am scared of catching COVID on my commute.
 What can I do?

-Can my employer dismiss me if I refuse to come to work because I’m worried about coronavirus?
+Can my employer dismiss or discipline me if I refuse to come to work?

-However, if you refused to come to work because you reasonably believed there was a serious and imminent danger to yourself or others and it could not be controlled, and your employer dismissed you for this reason, then you may have a claim for automatic unfair dismissal (section 100 Employment Rights Act 1996).
+If you refused to come to work because you reasonably believed there was a serious and imminent danger to yourself or others, and your employer dismissed you for this reason, then you may have a claim for automatic unfair dismissal (section 100 Employment Rights Act 1996).
 This means that you can bring a claim against your employer in an Employment Tribunal.
 You do not need to have worked for a minimum period of time for your employer (like you normally do for unfair dismissal).